BramVanRensbergen/categorization-under-cognitive-load/README.md

   - For half of participants, data/options.txt/group1name refers to group1, and group2name to group2, for the other half, this is reversed
 * Participants categorize using two buttons, one for each group
   - Which button is on the left, and which is on the right, is also counterbalanced between participants, based on subject number
-  - This done independentlu of the grouplabel balancing
+  - This done independently of the grouplabel balancing
 * Half of the participants receive difficult dot patterns, the other half receive easy dot patterns
   - This is also counterbalanced, based on subject number
 * Which subset of stimuli is displayed during the training phase is randomized per participant